Earn money by answering our surveys

 When to use observation as a market research technique

-Observation is one of my favorite market research techniques.
+Observation is one of the favorite techniques of our market research agency.
 Yet, as I explained in the previous article, it is far too rarely used.

 I find it most useful is some particular situations :